viplash4/viplash4/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning at faculty of applied mathematics
+- 🌱 node.js developer in ConnectiveOne
 - 📫 How to reach me: viplash4@outlook.com, [linkedIn][1]
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: 2050 is closer than 1990